lucarager/CS2-NetworkTools/NetworkTools.Mod/Properties/LongDescription.md

 Add or remove nodes, reshape slopes and curves, generate grids, and more -- all with interactive 3D handles and real-time previews.

 Whether you're smoothing out a janky interchange, building a perfectly graded highway, or laying out a neighborhood street grid from scratch, NetworkTools has you covered.

+### Early Access Warning
+**This mod is currently in EARLY ACCESS stage.**
+Early access helps me gather feedback and prioritize development while allowing you to use and benefit from the mod sooner.
+However, please be aware of the following:
+- Not all features are complete.
+- Feature updates may be frequent and cause intermittent issues.
+- While it is generally considered stable for use, unexpected issues may occur.
+- It is recommended to **backup your save** before using this mod.
+- Join the [CS2 Modding Discord](https://discord.gg/C2XQUYHwuV) for support and feedback!

 ### Tools
 Note: Tools are still in development.
 Features may be missing or be incomplete.